Academic Warning and Academic Probation

 A student whose cumulative GPA falls below 2.5 at any time will receive a letter of academic warning and will be required to meet with their faculty advisor.
 These measures are designed to encourage students to reflect critically on their academic performance from semester to semester and continue to improve and excel.

 To help facilitate student success and to connect students to available resources, the ABSN Program Office, in consultation with course faculty, sends out midterm advisory letters to ABSN students.
-Any student who is on a Learning Improvement Plan and/or has a midterm course average below 70% will receive a letter indicating unsatisfactory performance.
-A student whose midterm course average is between 70.0% and 76% will receive a letter indicating marginal performance.
+Any student who is on a Learning Improvement Plan, has clinical performance concerns, cumulative exams/quizzes scores less than 70%, and/or (if there are no exams/quizzes in the course) an overall average grade less than 70% will receive a letter indicating unsatisfactory performance.
+A student will receive a letter indicating marginal performance if cumulative exams/quizzes are 70-75%, and/or (if there are no exams/quizzes in the course) an overall average grade falling in the range of 70-75%.

 MSN & PGC Program Policy on Academic Warning/Academic Probation